 Accounts Payable includes amounts due to AIPs for reimbursement of administrative and operating expenses associated with the delivery of the Federal crop insurance program.
-The program's administrative and operating reimbursement has averaged \$1.5 billion over the past 10 years.
-There is a cap stipulated in the SRA that limits administrative and operating reimbursement on most policies.
+The program's administrative and operating reimbursement has averaged \$1.4 billion over the past 10 years.
+There is a cap stipulated in the SRA that limits administrative and operating reimbursement.